A new three-operator splitting method for the monotone inclusion problem: Introduction

 Equivalently, the iteration \eqref{0} may be reformulated as a Picard iteration:

-In their analysis, Davis and Yin established that for step sizes \( \gamma \in (0, 2\beta) \), the operator \( T \) is \( \frac{2\beta}{4\beta - \gamma} \)-averaged, and that \( J_{\gamma C} \left( {\rm Fix}(T) \right) = {\rm zer}(A + B + C) \).
-By leveraging the Krasnosel'ski\u{\i}–Mann theorem, they demonstrated the global convergence of the algorithm and derived a sublinear convergence rate.
+In \cite{three}, they established that for stepsizes \( \gamma \in (0, 2\beta) \), the operator \( T \) is \( \frac{2\beta}{4\beta - \gamma} \)-averaged, and that \( J_{\gamma C} \left( {\rm Fix}(T) \right) = {\rm zer}(A + B + C) \).
+By leveraging the Krasnosel'ski\u{\i}–Mann { {iteration}}, they demonstrated the global convergence of the algorithm and derived a sublinear convergence rate.
 Moreover, several classical operator splitting algorithms arise as special cases of TSM.
-For instance, the proximal point method ($A = B = 0$) \cite{ppa}, the forward-backward splitting method ($C = 0$) \cite{Beck2009,1opt,2017pjo}, the Douglas–Rachford splitting method ($B = 0$) \cite{DR11,DR56,Lions1979,Eckstein1992}, and the forward–Douglas–Rachford splitting method (where $C$ is the normal cone operator of a closed subspace) \cite{2015Forward}.
+For instance, the proximal point method ($A = B = 0$) \cite{ppa}, the forward-backward splitting method ($A$ or $C = 0$) \cite{1opt,Beck2009,2017pjo}, the Douglas–Rachford splitting method ($B = 0$) \cite{DR56,Eckstein1992,Lions1979,DR11}, and the forward-Douglas--Rachford splitting method (where $C$ is the normal cone operator of a closed subspace) \cite{2015Forward}.
+For a detailed discussion of improvements to the relaxed TSM, the reader is referred to \cite{2022DY}.

-As a widely adopted method for solving the three-operator problem~\eqref{cp}, the three-operator splitting method~\eqref{0} has garnered considerable attention.
+As a commonly used method in the existing literature for solving the three-operator problem~\eqref{cp}, the three-operator splitting method~\eqref{0} has garnered considerable attention.
 Zhang and Chen~\cite{pdy} introduced a parameterized variant of TSM, extending the parameterized Douglas–Rachford splitting method~\cite{pdr}, to compute the minimum-norm solution of problem~\eqref{cp}.
-To improve computational efficiency, Pedregosa and Gidel~\cite{ady} developed an adaptive TSM based on the original algorithm, incorporating line search techniques for operator \( B \).
-Inertial variants of TSM have also been extensively studied in~\cite{BOT} and~\cite{idy}.
+To improve computational efficiency, Pedregosa and Gidel~\cite{ady} developed an adaptive TSM based on the original algorithm, incorporating line search techniques for operator \(B\).Similar adaptive strategies have also been explored in the context of variational inequality problems, as reported in \cite{peng2026extrapolated,peng2023accelerated,ur2025approximate}.
+Inertial variants of TSM have also been extensively studied in~\cite{dong2022inertial} and~\cite{idy} (motivated by \cite{BOT}).
 Recently, the linear convergence rates of TSM have been analyzed in \cite{LDY} using scaled relative graphs.
-The preconditioned and stochastic variants of TSM have been further explored in~\cite{pddy}.
-For a comprehensive overview of operator splitting algorithms, we refer the reader to~\cite{re,pd3o}.
+The preconditioned and stochastic variants of TSM have been further explored in~\cite{pddy,pd3o}.
+For a comprehensive overview of operator splitting algorithms, we refer the reader to~\cite{combettes2024geometry,re}.